Skip to main content.

 We expect applicants to have pursued a rigorous course of study including honors and/or advanced classes if offered at their secondary school.
 In addition, a well-balanced program of study is considered the best preparation for succeeding at Bard.
 Such a program should include, if possible, a full four-year sequence in English, social sciences, and mathematics; study of at least one foreign language for three, preferably four years; and three to four years of study in the laboratory sciences.
 The Admission Committee is interested in the entire high school record, with junior and senior year courses being especially important.

 The committee also considers achievement, motivation, and intellectual ambition outside of school; appraises the standards of the secondary school curriculum; and carefully reads the application essay and recommendations.
 We suggest that recommendations be from both an English/humanities teacher and a math or science teacher from the junior or senior years.
 Students are advised to contact the Admission Office, or have their college counselor call to speak with an admission counselor if they have any questions about whether IDP is appropriate for them.
-Please note that transfer students are not eligible to participate in IDP, except for Bard High School Early College students.

-The Immediate Decision Process
+Immediate Decision Plan Process

 Keep Exploring